jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 ----

 *********************************************************************************
-how to test if something is NOT a subclass of a class
+how to test if something is NOT a subclass
 *********************************************************************************

 I can test if an :ref:`object<everything is an object>` is NOT a :ref:`subclass (child) <what is a class?>` of another :ref:`object<everything is an object>` with the `issubclass built-in function`_ from `The Python Standard Library`_.

-issubclass_ checks if the thing in the parentheses on the left is a :ref:`subclass<how to test if something is a subclass of a class>` of the :ref:`class<what is a class?>` on the right in the parentheses.
+issubclass_ checks if the thing in the parentheses on the left is a :ref:`subclass<how to test if something is a subclass>` of the :ref:`class<what is a class?>` on the right in the parentheses.

 ----